Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 - Wadi bashing (i.e., drive in a 4WD exploring the riverbeds of the Fort)

 - Visiting the busy camel market

 - Go-karting racing occurs at Al Ain Raceway, which features a 1.6km go-kart track (making it the biggest in the Arabian region).

 Restaurants and Cuisine

-The restaurants of Abu Dhabi offer international cuisine in addition to the traditional Arabian cuisine.
+The restaurants of Abu Dhabi offer international cuisine in addition to traditional Arabian cuisine.
 You can also enjoy great food branded under the names of famous global chefs.

-The local Arabian cuisine comprises of many delicious flavors like cinnamon, saffron, turmeric, dried fruit, limes, and nuts.
+The local Arabian cuisine comprises many delicious flavors like cinnamon, saffron, turmeric, dried fruit, limes, and nuts.
 This adds aroma and a beautiful look to the food.

 Some of the great Arabian dishes include:

 - Al Harees – a dish that is a combination of meat and wheat that is cooked in a clay pot and garnished with ghee

 - Al Majboos – a spicy meat dish that bursts with flavor